 - (1) The minimum rest which the operator must provide before a flight duty period starting at home base is undertaken shall be at least as long as the preceding duty period or 12 hours whichever is the greater. - (2) The minimum rest which the operator must provide before a flight duty period starting away from home base is undertaken shall be at least as long as the preceding duty period or 10 hours whichever is longer.
-When crew member is away from home base, the operator must allow for at least an eight hours sleep opportunity, excluding journey time and time required for other physiological needs. - (3) The operator will ensure that effects on crew members of time zone differences will be compensated by additional rest. - (4) The operator shall ensure that the minimum rest provided is increased periodically to a weekly rest period, being at least a 36-hour period including two local nights, such that there shall never be more than 168 hours between the end of one weekly rest period and the start of the next.
-As an exception, the Agency may decide that the second of those local nights may start from 20:00 hours if the weekly rest period has duration of at least 40 hours. - (5) Subject to operator's request the Agency may grant termination of the rest provided that the operator proves the requested termination shall not endanger safety levels. - (6) Notwithstanding paragraphs (1), (2), (3), (4) and (5) of this Article the uninterrupted minimal rest for the crew member during aerial works is at least ten hours, if the time spend time spent at the controls of an aircraft during 24 hours is maximum four hours, and at least 12 hours if the time spent at the controls of an aircraft during 24 hours is six hours.
+When crew member is away from home base, the operator must allow for at least an eight hours sleep opportunity, excluding traveling time and time required for other physiological needs. - (3) The operator will ensure that effects on crew members of time zone differences will be compensated by additional rest. - (4) The operator shall ensure that the minimum rest provided is increased periodically to a weekly rest period, being at least a 36-hour period including two local nights, such that there shall never be more than 168 hours between the end of one weekly rest period and the start of the next.
+As an exception, the Agency may decide that the second of those local nights may start from 20:00 hours if the weekly rest period has duration of at least 40 hours. - (5) Subject to operator's request the Agency may grant termination of the rest provided that the operator proves the requested termination shall not endanger safety levels. - (6) Notwithstanding paragraphs (1), (2), (3), (4) and (5) of this Article the uninterrupted minimal rest for the crew member during aerial works is at least ten hours, if the flight time during 24 hours is maximum four hours, and at least 12 hours if the flight time during 24 hours is six hours.